 The Challenge

-Tens of thousands of rhinos once thrived in Africa’s landscape.
-Since the beginning of the 20th century, humans have pushed the species to the brink of extinction.
-In the 1960s, Kenya was home to an estimated 20,000 black rhinos, but just two decades later, poaching had reduced the population to less than 300.
+Tens of thousands of rhinos once flourished across Africa’s vast landscapes.
+However, since the dawn of the 20th century, human activities have driven these majestic creatures perilously close to extinction.
+In the 1960s, Kenya boasted an estimated population of 20,000 black rhinos, yet within a mere two decades, rampant poaching decimated their numbers to less than 300.

 Our Response

-Protecting the magnificent rhino catalysed Lewa’s founding.
-Since 1983, we have provided a safe and suitable home for rhinos.
-As the first and leading private rhino sanctuary in East Africa, Lewa’s rhino population has grown from an initial 15 rhinos to 255 rhinos today.
+The protection of the magnificent rhino served as the catalyst for the establishment of Lewa Wildlife Conservancy.
+Since its inception in 1983, Lewa has been steadfast in providing a secure and suitable habitat for these iconic creatures.
+As the first and leading private rhino sanctuary in East Africa, Lewa’s rhino population has grown from an initial 15 rhinos to 264 rhinos today.

 Our success has seen us work with a growing number of partners across Kenya and Africa.
 Together, we share a common mandate to help the rhino rise out of near-extinction and push the boundaries of what is possible in conservation.